Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ---

-### MEMORY OPTIMIZATION: YOU MUST FEED THE BEAST
+### MEMORY OPTIMIZATION: FEEDING THE BEAST

-Achieving SIMD nirvana was only half the battle.
-A high-performance engine is useless if its fuel line is clogged.
-The bottleneck had shifted from computation to memory access.
+Achieving SIMD performance was only half the battle.
+A fast engine is useless if it's starved for data.
+The bottleneck shifted from computation to memory access.

 ```ascii
 Memory Hierarchy & Access Times (Intel Core i9):